vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 Mandala in colours ), 1384. to awaken the kundalini, while Harṣavardhana, emperor, 1047, 1 Patañjala Yoga does dot dilate .: distribated his wealth at upon this 1429; names about

-Prayāga once in five years 35 Mahāsiddhas from Adinātba 262; birth of 705 ; horoscope ( Siva ), Matsyendranatha, Go of, examined 629; era of raksanātha and others 1110n, (started in 606 A. D. ) 656; 1429n; proper name is Hatha prohibited use of animal food, pradipikā 1427; ten mudrāg
+Prayāga once in five years 35 Mahāsiddhas from Adinātba 262; birth of 705 ; horoscope ( Śiva ), Matsyendranatha, Go of, examined 629; era of raksanātha and others 1110n, (started in 606 A. D. ) 656; 1429n; proper name is Hatha prohibited use of animal food, pradipikā 1427; ten mudrāg

 Index